What to know about Friday’s hearing in the Delphi murder case

 His attorneys cited “extensive media attention” and the “highly publicized” nature of the case from its inception through Allen’s arrest.
 The case has received extensive local, statewide and national coverage; podcasts and social media have also extended its reach.

-They’re asking the court to move the proceedings out of Carroll County, suggesting that moving at least 150 miles away would ease concerns about a tainted jury pool.
-Delphi’s relatively small size—about 3,000 residents—would make it difficult to find an impartial jury, Allen’s attorneys argued in their motion.
+The defense team is asking the court to move the proceedings out of Carroll County, suggesting that moving at least 150 miles away would ease concerns about a tainted jury pool.
+Delphi’s relatively small size — about 3,000 residents — would make it difficult to find an impartial jury, Allen’s attorneys argued in their motion.

 What’s happening with the discovery request?